Pinot Grigio vs Pinot Noir

 Can Pinot Noir Be Frozen?

-Yes, pinot noir can be frozen.
+Yes, you can freeze Pinot Noir.
 However, it is not recommended as it can affect the taste of the wine, freezing the wine may cause it to become slightly sweeter.
 If you do freeze pinot noir, thaw it slowly in the refrigerator.
 Do not thaw it at room temperature.
 If you are planning on drinking the wine after it has been frozen, you may want to add a little bit of sugar to offset the sweetness.

 Is Pinot Noir a Red Wine?